 One of the biggest aspects of addiction treatment is counseling and therapy.
 Through the use of both individual and group therapy sessions, the person suffering from the addiction learns not only what led them down the path to addiction, but they also learn how to prevent it from happening again.
 Therapy is also looked at as a great way to build up a support system while the addict is in treatment and away from their family and loved ones.
 Counseling and therapy can also be very useful tools for the family members and spouses of the addict.

 In fact, many alcohol addiction treatment centers offer family counseling as part of their program to provide support to the loved ones of the addict while they learn how to embrace a sober lifestyle.

 Family therapy is typically conducted just with the family members on their own and then with the family members and the addict.
-During each session, family members work through their problems that the addict has created in a safe space.
+Family therapy sessions allow the family members to work through their problems that have been created due to the addict in a safe space.

 The therapist will not only be able to help them with their current problems, but they will also go over what to expect when their loved one finishes treatment and returns home.
 The therapist will discuss how their loved one will be different upon completing treatment as well as go over things that they can do to welcome the addict back home after treatment and go about their lives in a new way.

 Family therapy is also a great way for the family members of the addict to share with the addict themselves exactly what they went through as a result of the addiction.
 They can let the addict know all the pain and suffering that was caused as a result of their actions and their addiction and do so in a safe environment while working with a trained addiction counselor.

 Another major part of the recovery process for addicts is the building of support groups, both in and out of treatment.